proximax-storage/xpx-chain-devportal-docs/docs/getting-started/setting-up-workstation.md

 #
 You can use our Sirius Chain REST API directly with your respective URL and network type as above.
 Besides, you can use your own node with your own API URL and network type if you happen to have one.

-To get first block information
+To get first block information:

 ```
 $> {API URL}/block/1